Clean Code for IT Specialists: Clean Programming from the Start

 - Good test coverage

-Practical Tips for Everyday Coding
+Practical Tips for Everyday Life

-1. Think Before Coding
+1. Think before programming

 Before you start coding, consider: